 Autumnwood of Deckerville is located in Deckerville, Michigan, a city with a total of 2,879 people.
 This facility was given an overall grade of B-, which is a good grade.
 Based on the data we reviewed, there are definitely far worse nursing homes out there.
-We were also pleased to find that this nursing home was consistent in each of the other areas we looked at.
-Additional information about its category grades is available below.
+The best part of this place's report card is is its inspection reports.
+We discuss inspections in the next section.

 Autumnwood of Deckerville

 Updated Nov 1, 2023 by Nick Reese

 Get pricing and details on Deckerville senior living options.Get Pricing

 - No Family Council

 - Offers Hospice

 - Offers Respite Care